Louis Nelson (artist)

-Louis Nelson (born 1936, New York) is an American industrial designer and graphic artist who is best known for designing the Mural Wall for the Korean War Veterans Memorial on the National Mall in Washington.
+Louis Nelson (October 8, 1936 – December 4, 2024) was an American industrial designer and graphic artist who is best known for designing the Mural Wall for the Korean War Veterans Memorial on the National Mall in Washington.

-Career
+Early life and career

-Louis Nelson graduated with a degree in Industrial Design from Pratt Institute in New York City in 1958.
+Nelson was born in New York City, to Norwegian American parents.
+He graduated with a degree in Industrial Design from Pratt Institute in New York City in 1958.

-From 1958 until 1962 he served in the US military, where he became a Captain and helicopter instructor.

-After the Army, Louis returned to Pratt Institute, where he graduated with a master's degree in Industrial Design in 1964.
+From 1958 until 1962 he served in the US military, where he became a captain and helicopter instructor.
+After the Army, he returned to the Pratt Institute, where he graduated with a master's degree in Industrial Design in 1964.

-Louis Nelson designed the Mural Wall of the Korean War Veterans Memorial located in Washington.
+Nelson designed the Mural Wall of the Korean War Veterans Memorial located in Washington.
 He also designed the Dag Hammarskjöld Medal, as well as the nutrition facts label that appears on food packages in America.